mfittko/sdd-blueprint/README.md

 # Spec-Driven Development (SDD) Blueprint

-This directory provides a blueprint repository for spec-driven, AI-powered software development.
+This repository provides a blueprint repository for spec-driven, AI-powered software development.
 It is evolving into a self-cont ained package that can be copied into any TypeScript monorepo with microservices and front-end clients.
 The current drop include s a fully working recipe feature that demonstrates how to apply the Slidev playbook to real code while keeping the path open for additional services and UIs.